jiffyclub/scipy-2013-git-testing/git/remote/Readme.md

     $ nano Readme.md
     <edit the readme file and exit the text editor>
     $ git commit -am "Changed the welcome message to ... "

-Step 2 : Mirror the remote upstream repository in your master branch by pulling down my changes

     $ git checkout master
     Switched to branch 'master'
     $ git fetch upstream
     $ git merge upstream/master

-Step 3 : You want to push it to the internet eventually, so you pull updates from the upstream repository, but will experience a conflict.

     $ git merge development
     Auto-merging Readme.md
     CONFLICT (content): Merge conflict in Readme.md